-Did you know that you can add a few extra words onto the end of your URL to tell Google Analytics how to track it?
+Did you know that you can add a few extra words to the end of your URL to tell Google Analytics how to track it?

 It’s called UTM tracking or Campaign tracking, and it’s a great way to see extra data about links to your site that you share across the web.

 For instance, let’s say you’re running a Black Friday sale.
 You’re planning to share links to your sale on social media, through email, and in a banner in your website’s sidebar.
 By giving all of those links the same tag, you can track them all as a Black Friday campaign and see how it performs across all of those platforms.

 To help you out with your campaigns, ExactMetrics has a built-in campaign URL builder.
 Just log in and head to ExactMetrics » Tools » URL Builder.

-Once you’ve shared your custom URLs and they’ve been clicked, open Google Analytics and head to Acquisition » Traffic Acquisition.
-Then, click the dropdown to change your dimension to Session campaign.
+Once you’ve shared your custom URLs and they’ve been clicked, head to your ExactMetrics’ Reports to see how your campaigns are performing.

 Click Traffic » Campaigns at the top to view your Campaign Details report.